-- •a valid passport, with at least 1 blank pages and no less than 6 months remaining until the expiry date - valid visa, if required a return/onward air ticket (or confirmed reservation and departure date for train or boat cruise) - vaccination certificate, if required (including yellow fever) - proof of sufficient funds to pay for your expenses for the length of your stay (either cash or credit card statement)
+A valid passport, with at least 1 blank pages and no less than 6 months remaining until the expiry date

+Valid visa, if required a return/onward air ticket (or confirmed reservation and departure date for train or boat cruise)

+Vaccination certificate, if required (including yellow fever)

+Proof of sufficient funds to pay for your expenses for the length of your stay (either cash or credit card statement)

 It's important that you ensure you have the correct documentation to present to the border officials when you arrive in South Africa and leave the country.

-Travelers without the necessary documents will not be allowed to board the airplane if they have 'flouted' immigration regulations.
+Travellers without the necessary documents will not be allowed to board the airplane if they have immigration regulations.